vanshjain2810/DAA/README.md

-# This Repo is for design and analysis of programs
+# This Repo is for design and analysis of algorithms